-True to his character, he turned the house Filiki Eteria provided for him into a den of depravity, visited frequently by the police after neighbors’ complaints.
+True to his character, he turned the house Filiki Eteria provided for him into a den of depravity, visited frequently by police due to neighbors’ complaints.

-Yet his pure love for Greece and his devotion to the liberation cause allowed the Greeks of Constantinople to forgive his debauched lifestyle.
+Yet, his love for Greece and his devotion to the liberation cause allowed the Greeks of Constantinople to forgive his debauched lifestyle.

 Papaflessas was a fierce fighter

-Papaflessas returned to Greece to get involved in on-the-ground fighting as part of the Greek War of Independence.
+Papaflessas returned to Greece to become involved in on-the-ground fighting as part of the Greek War of Independence.

-In January 1821, he met with the leadership of Morias in Vostitsa and followed exactly the same strategy to persuade them to take part in the revolution.
+In January 1821, he met with the leadership of Morias in Vostitsa and followed exactly the same strategy in persuading them to take part in the revolution.

-Using intrigue and outrageous plots, Papaflessas travelled all over Morias, using his priesthood to convince people to start the rebellion.
+Using intrigue and outrageous plots, Papaflessas traveled throughout Morias, using his priesthood to convince people to start the rebellion.